Asthma Friendly Schools

 School Asthma Mini-Grants

-The School Health Mini-Grant Program was created by the Montana Asthma Control Program and the Montana School Health Program to enable school nurses school administrators and other school personnel to support chronic disease improvement projects in Montana schools.
-Grant money ($500 for individuals and $1500 for groups of three or more) is provided to schools to assist them in providing school-based asthma management and training.
+The School Health Mini-Grant Program was created by the Montana Asthma Control Program and the Montana School Health Program to enable school nurses school administrators and other school personnel to support chronic disease improvement projects in Montana schools. $1,000 grants are provided to schools to assist them in providing school-based asthma management and training.

-Athletes with asthma competing in Montana may have exacerbations of their asthma during wildfire season.
+Wildfire smoke is a common asthma trigger in Montana.
 The Department of Public Health and Human Services, the Department of Environmental Quality and the Office of Public Instruction have approved recommendations for when to cancel outdoor sporting events due to wildfire smoke.
+Schools are required to consult these guidelines when determining to hold or cancel outdoor events during poor air quality conditions.
 School administrators, coaches and other staff can use this information to make informed decisions during wildfire season.
-For more information on air quality in Montana, visit the Today's Air web page run by the Department of Environmental Quality.
+For more information on how schools can protect their indoor air quality and student/staff health, visit airquality.mt.gov.

 Order Free Asthma Education Materials